-Between 1971 and 1974, the membership of the Club flourished through bocce competitions and as a result of donations and other fundraising activities, in 1971, 3.5 acres of land (the present site of the Club) was purchased.
+Between 1971 and 1974, the membership of the Club flourished through bocce competitions, social activities and as a result of donations and other fundraising activities, in 1971, 3.5 acres of land (the present site of the Club) was purchased.

 This original building consisted of 8 bocce lanes, with a mezzanine floor providing a large room overlooking the bocce lanes which was regularly used by the youth group for meetings, movie nights and social occasions.

-Whilst most of the Club’s funds are generated from the gaming area, the main objective in establishing the Club has always involved a dominant purpose of the encouragement or promotion of games and sporting activities amongst its members, particularly in the areas of Soccer, Tennis, Squash, Bocce, Billiards and later Darts.
+Whilst most of the Club’s funds are generated from the gaming area, the main objective in establishing the Club has always involved a dominant purpose of the encouragement or promotion of games and sporting activities among its members, particularly in the areas of Soccer, Tennis, Squash, Bocce, Billiards and later Darts.

 For this reason, the Club, over the years, incurred expenditure in training and coaching in the sporting activities in which the Club is involved by encouraging wider participation and improvement of the performance of their members to enhance the Club’s reputation among other clubs in Victoria and interstate.